 - Bursitis (inflamed bursa sac between bone and tendon)

 - Fracture of the heel bone

 - Haglund’s deformity or bone growth at the back of the heel

 - Sever’s disease – a growth plate problem causing pain in pre-teen and teen years

 You won’t know exactly what is wrong unless you come in and have us evaluate your problem.
-When you have run out of both patience with your sore feet and excuses for not doing something about them, contact Sunshein Podiatry Associates in Centerville, OH for expert diagnosis and treatment.
+When you have run out of both patience with your sore feet and excuses for not doing something about them, contact Sunshein Podiatry in Centerville, OH for expert diagnosis and treatment.
 You can reach us by phone at (937) 435-7477 to request your appointment.